dangvansam/lanms-python3.6/README.md

 # lanms-python3.6
-Builded modul lanms for python 3.6+windows
+Built modul lanms for python 3.6+windows 64bit

 Download(clone) package lanms to your cumputer and extract to project directory.
 Done!